 Diet

-A carnivore that lived in the Jurassic era, Liopleurodon was a top predator of the oceans.
+Liopleurodon was a top predator of the oceans.
 However, it is impossible to know exactly what it prefers to eat.
-Liopleurodon could well have consumed food sources that are plentiful, such as squids, but since plesiosaurs and ichthyosaurs were also prevalent and their moving velocity was probably far slower than squids, this theory could be implausible unless Liopleurodon had been an ambush predator.
-Another theory holds that Liopleurodon was an opportunistic eater, with cephalopod hooklets serving as a representation of the acid-resistant byproduct of its diversified diet.
+They could have consumed food sources that are plentiful, such as squids, but since plesiosaurs and ichthyosaurs were also prevalent and their moving velocity was probably far slower than squids, this theory could be implausible unless Liopleurodon had been an ambush predator.

 Reproduction

 The Lipleurodon’s reproductive mechanism and system are poorly understood.
-Researchers have determined that Liopleurdons could not leave the ocean and would therefore produce live juvenile specimens.
+Researchers have determined that they could not leave the ocean and would therefore produce live juvenile specimens.
 One youngster at a time and a lengthy breeding season were likely, similar to other near-peer marine species.
-The remains of a 78-year-old Pliosaur that was pregnant revealed that they bore only one sizable baby reptile.
+The remains of a 78-year-old pliosaurus that was pregnant revealed that they bore only one sizable baby reptile.
 Nevertheless, they most likely bred in shallower waters.

 Threats